noahlehmann/haw-psu-telepresence/README.md

 This will launch the Web API on the TCP-Port 9090 and can be accessed via network.
 The robot can then be controlled via API.

 ## Unattended Startup of turtlebot3_core and rosbridge_websocket (For use with Remote Control)
 To run rosbridge_websockte & turtlebot3_core on boot the following script can be used, but probably should be optimized.
-This script is already installed and was tested on Jack.
+This script is already installed and was tested on Jack. (ros_startup.sh in /home/ubuntu)

-ros_startup.sh in /home/ubuntu:
 ```bash
 #!/bin/bash
 echo "Initialize Ros Environment"